Defining immune responses to emerging and re-emerging viral infections

-To identify correlates of severe and fatal influenza disease in high-risk groups
+To identify correlates of severe and fatal respiratory virus disease in high-risk groups

-Enhanced susceptibility to influenza and exacerbated disease severity can reflect over-activation of the innate immune system, impaired humoral and cellular immunity and be influenced by host genetic factors (HLA or IFITM3).
-Understanding the key deficits that lead to severe disease in high-risk groups will provide insight into how immune interventions might minimise the incidence of severe influenza pneumonia.
-Katherine’s group studies the contributions of virological, immunological, clinical and host factors to susceptibility, clinical severity and outcome for different high-risk groups: (i) young children and the elderly (with Dr Crowe from Deepdene Surgery); (ii) Indigenous Australians (with Associate Professor Tong from Menzies in Darwin and Professor Miller from Griffith University in New South Wales), (iii) high-risk groups hospitalised through FluCAN (with Associate Professors Cheng and Kotsimbos) and Shanghai Public Clinical Hospital at Fudan University in China (with Professor Xu).
+Enhanced susceptibility and exacerbated disease severity to respiratory viruses such as influenza and SARS-CoV-2 can reflect over-activation of the innate immune system, impaired humoral and cellular immunity, and can be influenced by host genetic factors (HLA or IFITM3).
+Understanding the immune perturbations that lead to severe disease in high-risk groups will provide insight into how immune interventions might minimise the incidence of severe disease.
+Katherine’s group studies the contributions of virological, immunological, clinical, molecular and host factors to susceptibility, clinical severity and outcome for different high-risk groups: (i) young children and the elderly (with Professor Katie Flanagan from Launceston General Hospital and Dr Jane Crowe from Deepdene Surgery); (ii) Australian First Nations people (with Professor Jane Davies from Menzies and Professor Adrian Miller from Central Queensland University); (iii) pregnant women (with Susan Walker from the Mercy Hospital/UoM); and (iv) high-risk groups hospitalised through FluCAN (with Professor Allen Cheng and Associate Professor Tom Kotsimbos from the Alfred Hospital) and Shanghai Public Clinical Hospital at Fudan University in China (with Professor Xu).
+As part of their multidisciplinary approach, the Kedzierska Lab uses murine models to further define mechanisms and biomarkers underpinning severe and fatal disease from viral infections.
+Furthermore, their work also examines the efficacy of virus-specific immune responses to vaccination in high-risk groups, including Australian First Nations people and patients with cancer and autoimmune diseases (with Professor Benjamin Teh from The Peter MacCallum Cancer Centre).
+These finding provide key information for vaccine development and delivery to protect these high-risk groups.

-To unravel mechanisms underlying the early generation of human CTL memory
+To unravel mechanisms underlying the early generation of human CD8+ T cell memory

-Though immunological memory is of pivotal importance for vaccine development and immunotherapy, the molecular and differentiation pathways central to the generation of (particularly) human CD8+ T-cell memory are poorly understood.
-Here, Katherine’s group aims to (i) establish the key factors driving the early establishment of influenza-specific T cell memory; (ii) To define molecular processes involved in CD27-mediated co-stimulation of human T cells.
-As memory is crucial for protection against recurrent infections, this work will provide novel insights into the generation and efficacy of human T cell memory populations and inform effective CD27-mediated stimulation for immunotherapy.
+Though immunological memory is of pivotal importance for vaccine development and immunotherapy, the molecular and differentiation pathways central to the generation of (particularly) human CD8+ T cell memory are poorly understood.
+Here, Katherine’s group aims to establish the key factors driving the early establishment of influenza-specific T cell memory.
+As memory is crucial for protection against recurrent infections, this work will provide novel insights into the generation and efficacy of human T cell memory populations and inform effective immunotherapy strategies.

 Professor Katherine Kedzierska